 2. Multi-Factor Authentication

-Multi-Factor Authentication (MFA) significantly strengthens security by requiring users to provide two or more verification factors to gain access.
+Multi-Factor Authentication (MFA) solutions significantly strengthen security by requiring users to provide two or more verification factors to gain access.
 Even if a password is compromised, the attacker would still need the second factor to proceed.
 This step is mandatory for companies, particularly for accessing email, cloud services, and administrative tools.

 3. Antivirus and Antimalware Software